 Will call quality improve as 5G becomes more prevalent?

-Absolutely.
-As 5G becomes the norm, the enhanced voice services (EVS) codec will be widely supported.
+We’ve seen 5G become the norm and the enhanced voice services (EVS) codec will be widely supported.
 We’ve already seen it on 4G networks with the iPhone, from the 8 to the XR.
-It offers up to 20kHz audio bandwidth, which is the highest frequency auditorily healthy humans can hear.
+It offers up to 20kHz audio bandwidth, which covers all the frequencies auditorily healthy humans can hear.
 What’s more, it works with both AMR and AMR-WB while using a variable bitrate for stable connectivity.
-Once universally supported, distortion will be actively neutralized by the error concealment mechanism.
-This is all to say that calls will be clearer and more reliable as technology develops.
+Once universally supported, the error concealment mechanism will actively neutralize distortion, too.
+This is all to say calls will be clearer and more reliable as technology develops.